EU's von der Leyen says Russia is using food supplies as a weapon | Headlines

 Russia is using food supplies as a weapon with global repercussions, acting the same way as it does in the energy sector, European Commission President Ursula von der Leyen said on Tuesday.

+The EU has pledged to open "solidarity channels" with Ukraine - alternative logistics routes to help the country export grain.
+Agriculture ministers from EU countries meet in Brussels on Tuesday to discuss progress in launching these.
+Russia's invasion of Ukraine - and the West's attempt to isolate Moscow as punishment - have sent the price of grain, cooking oil, fertiliser and energy soaring.

-The Kremlin said on Monday that is was the West that was responsible for the global food crisis by imposing the severest sanctions in modern history on Russia over the war in Ukraine.
+The Kremlin said on Monday that it was the West that was responsible for the global food crisis by imposing the severest sanctions in modern history on Russia over the war in Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)